 Pay attention to those criteria and try to find common patterns among them to outline prominent trends.
 Having a closer look at your buyer’s journeys will help you find out which of your users’ habits lead to sales.

-To understand the essential trends behind common patterns, compare how your customers-won behave throughout your sales funnel and what is different with customers-lost.
+To understand the essential trends behind common patterns, compare how your customers-won behave throughout your b2b outside sales funnel and what is different with customers-lost.
 What kinds of content do they click on, and where is the possible bottleneck that doesn’t allow your potential clients to proceed with sales?
 What pages and offers bring the most and the least conversions?

 Additionally, collect feedback from your customers to make your research even more profound.
 Make sure to get not only positive testimonials but also listen to dissatisfied prospects.
 Pay attention to the triggers — what motivates your leads to make a purchase or makes them leave?